Danishveerrana/Terminal-theme-portfolio/README.md

 LinkedIn: linkedin.com/in/yourusername

 Thank you for taking the time to explore my terminal portfolio!
-I hope you find it informative and engaging.
+I hope you find it informative and engaging...